djalbat/Easy-DragAndDrop/README.md

 ## Cloning or creating instances from HTML

 You can also create instances using the `clone()` factory or instance methods.
-Remember to remove the `id` attribute if you've used the `clone()` factory method and the jQuery selector used it.
-Or you can use the `fromHTML()` methods, as in the examples:
+Remember to remove the `id` attribute if you have  used the `clone()` factory method and the selector had to make use of it.
+Or you can use the `fromHTML()` methods:

 ```js
 var firstExplorer = Explorer.fromHTML('<ul class="first explorer"> </ul>', 'First explorer', onOpen, onMove),